 Before deciding to reinvent the wheel, adding in dozens of new exercises, and expensive gadgets, consider simply looking at your day-to-day posture to find out what can easily be done.
 The above can be practiced sitting, standing, even walking or running.
 Posture is your body’s blueprint and will help you eliminate potential injuries and hopefully keep pain and discomfort at bay.

 With Posture, it’s the little things that add up to big, lasting results.
 This is exactly what I love about the Move sit-stand stool and Variable kneeling chairs.
 I fell in love with these chairs because sitting on them with poor posture is virtually impossible.
 These ergonomic chairs force you to sit up with better posture than a standard chair.
-Combined with the small tweaks I talked about above, these chairs become a powerful tool for you to feel better, sit taller, incorporate unconscious core work simply by using your core as it was designed.
+Combined with the small tweaks I talked about above, these chairs become a powerful tool for you to feel better, sit taller, and incorporate unconscious core work simply by using your core as it was designed.

 Have a Core-ageous Day!